adRoberts/romanNumerals/README.md

     composer install
     ```

-3. Running the following command can start a local server to view application:
+3. Running the following command within the main project directory can start a local web server to view application:

     ```
     php -S localhost:8080